mindsdb/lightwood/README.md

 #### iii) Model Building and Training
 We call a predictive model that intakes feature data and outputs a prediction for the target of interest a `mixer` model.
 Users can either use Lightwood's default mixers or create their own approaches inherited from the `BaseMixer` class.

+We predominantly use PyTorch based approaches, but can support other models.

 ## Usage

 We invite you to check out our [documentation](https://lightwood.io/) for specific guidelines and tutorials!
 Please stay tuned for updates and changes.